lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

    qps

 from the command line.
-The icon for qps looks like a green graph with a black background.
+The icon for qps looks like a green line graph with a black background.

 Customizing
 ------------